-5. Retention Policy for the Treatment of Fraud, Abuse, and Waste Recoveries a.
+5. Retention Policy for the Treatment of Fraud, Abuse, and Waste Recoveries

+- a.
 The Managed Care Plan shall engage in efforts to recover overpayments.
-Overpayments may be in the form of fraud, abuse, or waste.
+Overpayments may be in the form of fraud, abuse, or waste. - b.

-- b.
 The Agency's retention and distribution policies only apply to recoveries made through Agency investigations, and do not include non-Agency investigations and recoveries.
 Distribution of recoveries to a Managed Care Plan pursuant to these provisions may be limited if prohibited by State or federal law. - c.
-The Managed Care Plan shall timely report to the Agency's Bureau of MPI the identification of suspected or confirmed fraud, abuse, and waste (42 CFR 438.608 and Section 409.91212, F.S.). - d.
+The Managed Care Plan shall timely report to the Agency's Bureau of MPI the identification of suspected or confirmed fraud, abuse, and waste.
+(42 CFR 438.608 and s.
+409.91212, F.S.) - d.
 The Managed Care Plan shall fully participate as directed by the Agency in fraud investigations, prosecutions, and civil actions pursued by MFCU or other law enforcement/prosecutorial entities. - e.
-The Managed Care Plan may be entitled to a portion of the recoveries made through Agency investigations when: - (1) The Managed Care Plan has timely reported the suspected fraud, abuse, or waste to the Agency. - (2) The Managed Care Plan has participated in the investigation, prosecution, and/or civil action regarding such. - (3) The recovery efforts are not time limited by the provisions of s.
-641.3155, F.S. - f.
+The Managed Care Plan may be entitled to recoveries when the Managed Care Plan has timely reported the suspected fraud, abuse, or waste to the Agency, has participated in the investigation, prosecution, and/or civil action regarding such, and the recovery efforts are not time limited by the provisions of s.
+641.3155, F.S.

+- f.
 The Agency may share recoveries made by the Agency with the Managed Care Plan when the Managed Care Plan has timely reported the suspected fraud, abuse, or waste to the Agency and the recovery efforts are time limited by the provisions of s.
 641.3155, F.S. - g.
-The Managed Care Plan shall not be entitled to recoveries related to overpayments under any of the following circumstances: - (4) The recovery of overpayments is time limited by the provisions of s.
-641.3155, F.S., and: - (a) The Agency's Bureau of MPI identifies and recovers overpayments related to abuse and waste, except as permitted in Sub-item e. above. - (b) The Managed Care Plan has not properly reported to the Agency the suspected fraud, abuse, or waste. - (5) The Agency identifies and recovers overpayments that are not time limited by the provisions of s.
-641.3155, F.S., the Agency has provided notice to the Managed Care Plan of the identification of overpayments, and the Managed Care Plan does not engage in recovery efforts. - (6) The recovery of overpayments is made by MFCU.
+The Managed Care Plan shall not be entitled to recoveries related to overpayments when: - (1) The recovery of overpayments is time limited by the provisions of s.
+641.3155, F.S., and: - (a) The Agency's Bureau of MPI identifies and recovers overpayments related to abuse and waste, except as permitted in Sub-items d. and e. above; and - (b) The Managed Care Plan has not properly reported to the Agency the suspected fraud, abuse, or waste. - b.
+The Agency identifies and recovers overpayments that are not time limited by the provisions of s.
+641.3155, F.S., the Agency has provided notice to the Managed Care Plan of the identification of overpayments, and the Managed Care Plan does not engage in recovery efforts.